 Discussion guide and questionnaire

-Read our online discussion guide PDF file (5 MB) and complete our questionnaire, which will be available until Friday, November 15.
+Read our online discussion guide PDF file (5 MB) from November 2019.

 What is the process?